jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) is not an application in respect of registration as an elector required by section 83(1)﻿(a) to be signed; but (b) may be rejected for incompleteness under section 83(3) (which applies with all necessary modifications) if it does not include all the details specified in section 83(2)﻿(a), (b), (c), and (h).

-### 89G Elector who cannot be contacted to be included in dormant roll
+### 89G Elector who cannot be contacted to be included on dormant roll
 (1) This section applies if—
-  (a) the Electoral Commission is notified that an inquiry made under section 89D(1) cannot be delivered to the elector to whom it is addressed because the whereabouts of the elector are not known; or
+  (a) an inquiry under section 89D in relation to an elector cannot be delivered (whether by post, courier, or otherwise) to the elector at the elector's address on the roll; or
   (b) at any other time, the elector cannot be contacted at the elector’s address on the roll.
-(2) If this section applies, the Electoral Commission must— (a) make any inquiry as to the whereabouts of the elector that the Electoral Commission thinks fit; and (b) if the Electoral Commission is unable to contact the elector, remove the name of the elector from the roll and include the name in the dormant roll maintained under section 109.
+(2) If this section applies, the Electoral Commission must— (a) make any inquiry as to the whereabouts of the elector that the Electoral Commission thinks fit; and (b) if the Electoral Commission is unable to contact the elector, remove the name of the elector from the roll and include the name on the dormant roll maintained under section 109.

 **Changes of address**